friendlymatthew/norm/README.md

 # png

-This project aims to provide a PNG decoder with SIMD-accelerated filters and a feature-rich renderer.
+This project aims to provide a PNG decoder with SIMD-accelerated filters and a GPU-based renderer.

-## Usage
+## Render

 To render an image, simply run `cargo run <image_path>`.
 For example:

 ```bash
 cargo run ./potatoe.png
 ```

+Currently, the renderer supports image resizing.

 ## Profile